craftercms/docs/source/reference/modules/deployer/index.rst

 * **application.yaml:** contains the global application properties, like the server port and the locations of other configuration files.
 * **base-target.yaml:** contains the common properties for all targets.
 In here you can find properties for configuring indexing with
-  Crafter Search and deployment email notifications.
+  Crafter Search and deployment notifications.

 The ``application.yaml`` file is loaded automatically by Spring Boot, so its properties can be overridden in the standard external locations defined by Spring Boot: